element-hq/element-meta/docs/FTUE.md

 The options for registering a new user account depend on the respective user backend and the homeserver configuration.

-- For a **MAS-backed** deployment (only using the integrated user directory), the user creates their account directly on a web page served by MAS.
+- For a **MAS-backed** deployment (only using the internal user directory), the user creates their account directly on a web page served by MAS.
 	- UserID
 	- Password
 	- E-Mail